 end

-We need to add this new foreign_key as a new column in the post table.
+We also need to add this new foreign_key as a new column in the post table.

 CREATE TABLE post_records%SUFFIX% (